I also offer a filmmaking workshop.

-Jean Rouch’s exploration of ethnographic films led him to develop ethnographic fiction, research based fiction films that are improvised along with members of the culture he is studying.
+Jean Rouch’s exploration of ethnographic films led him to develop ethnographic fiction, research-based fiction films that are improvised along with members of the culture he is studying.
 He called this method participatory anthropology and was eager to create a form of humanist filmmaking that lived up to the radical ideas of the Russian filmmaker Dziga Vertov, a cinema based in reality.
-I take two approaches to ethnographic fiction.
-The first following Rouch, is improvisational and collaborative and draws from the ideas of Paulo Freire.
-The second is influenced by Michael D. Jackson’s existential anthropology and is a fiction film form.
-This second form turns ethnographic research into a research film using the conventions of the screenplay that present a situation.
-I am working to understand the learning potential of filmic situation through praxial philosophy.
+Working with DIY cultures where one lives, and working in digital cinema, provides an opportunity to rethink the film-based methods Rouch used.
+Digital cinema and social media allows for many more ways of producing media with and for the community you are filming.

 film screenings as situations

-With the extension of the cinema into everyone’s living rooms and pockets (through your phone) the possibilities of filmmaking to share knowledge about our lives in our shared world has increased exponentially.
+With the extension of the digital cinema into everyone’s living rooms and pockets (through your phone) the possibilities of filmmaking to share knowledge about our lives in our shared world has increased exponentially.
 However, the control of Hollywood over the telling of stories has also increased.
 Stories driven by profit and stories driven by humanist concerns are often two different kinds of stories.
-The critical part of my project is the sharing of films and filmmaking practice, the development of critical film praxis that puts our stories into circulation.
+The critical part of my project is the sharing of films and filmmaking practice, the development of critical film praxis that puts our stories into circulation, an important aspect of minor cinema.

 If you are interested in hosting one of these workshops send me an email: firstname.lastname@example.org